+Philander Lee

-Philander Lee 2 Baker Prairie Cemetery
+2 Baker Prairie Cemetery

 In 1863, J. Wesley Joslyn sold one-acre of his 1852 Donation Land Claim for \$1.00 to his community, then known as Baker Prairie, to establish a cemetery.
 Individuals who died before 1900 account for 86 of the 131 gravesites.
-Many are members of families who had important connections to the early development of the city.
+Many are members of families who had important connections to the early development of the Canby.
 Philander Lee sold the land that became the majority of the original 24-block town site.
 The Macks, Knights, and Lees established businesses, constructed buildings, and provided civic leadership.
-Knightsbridge Road dedicated it on July 7, 1972.

-Aaron E. Wait:
+Aaron E. Wait: Oregon pioneer and first State Supreme Court Chief Justice